Squantor/LPC-breakout-boards/README.md

 It has a footprint for TS9011SCXRF regulator and a 12MHz crystal.
 The TS9011SCXRF is pin compatible with the MCP1703 regulator.
 The crystal can be useful if you need a higher accuracy clock.

 TODO's:
-* board bringup
 * Pictures
+* Add SOT-89 footprint combined with the SOT-23

-You can order PCB's [here at OSH Park](http://oshpark.com/shared_projects/feusf0aw) per three for $4.20 including shipping.
+You can order PCB's [here at OSH Park](http://oshpark.com/shared_projects/feusf0aw) per three for $3.80 including shipping.

 This project has been inspired by [another LPC812 breakout](https://github.com/cpldcpu/LPC812breakout) but did not have the features I wanted.